airbytehq/airbyte/docs/using-airbyte/core-concepts/readme.md

 - A column in the table in a relational database
 - A field in an API response

+## Sync schedules

+Syncs will be triggered by either:

+- A manual request \(i.e: clicking the "Sync Now" button in the UI or through the API\)
+- A schedule
+- CRON schedule

+When a scheduled connection is first created, a sync is executed as soon as possible.
+After that, a sync is run once the time since the last sync \(whether it was triggered manually or due to a schedule\) has exceeded the schedule interval.
+For example, consider the following illustrative scenario:

+- **October 1st, 2pm**, a user sets up a connection to sync data every 24 hours.
+- **October 1st, 2:01pm**: sync job runs
+- **October 2nd, 2:01pm:** 24 hours have passed since the last sync, so a sync is triggered.
+- **October 2nd, 5pm**: The user manually triggers a sync from the UI
+- **October 3rd, 2:01pm:** since the last sync was less than 24 hours ago, no sync is run
+- **October 3rd, 5:01pm:** It has been more than 24 hours since the last sync, so a sync is run

 ## Namespace

 Namespace is a method of grouping streams in a source or destination.
 Namespaces are used to generally organize data, segregate tests and production data, and enforce permissions.
 In a relational database system, this is known as a schema.